 - Prepare revised Standard text (first and subsequent drafts) for review by the SFI Resources Committee, incorporating their feedback as required.

 The SFI Standards development process ensures credibility and transparency allowing everyone to participate.
-Broad involvement from the conservation community, Indigenous communities, forest products industry, brand owners, private forest landowners and public forest managers, government agencies, trade associations, landowner associations, academia and others is integral to the development of the SFI Standards.
+Broad involvement from the conservation community, Indigenous communities, brand owners, government agencies, trade associations, academia and others is integral to the development of the SFI Standards.
 The online public comment period is part of this process.

 SFI PUBLIC COMMENT PERIODS

 There are two public comment periods.
-The first comment period on the first SFI Urban-Community Forestry Sustainability Standard will run in September 2021.
-The second comment period will run in January 2022.
+The first comment period on the first SFI Urban-Community Forestry Sustainability Standard will run in November 2021.
+The second comment period will run in early 2022.
 The entire SFI Urban-Community Forest Sustainability Standard will be available for comment.

-The SFI Standard Revision Task Groups will consider all feedback from the public comment periods and the SFI Standard Revision Workshops.
+The SFI Standard Development Task Group will consider all feedback from the public comment periods and the SFI Standard Revision Workshops.

 The SFI Board of Directors considers and approves the SFI Standards.